17 August 2024 (updated monthly, or when track conditions change).

 2 hr, 100 km

 Watch out for whoa buoys (raised mounds to deter water from flowing along the track) at Charlotte waters.
 Slow down for oncoming traffic.
 There are no services or fuel available for the public at New Crown Station.
-Watch out for cattle and leave gates as you find them.
+Watch out for cattle.
 UHF repeater channel 6 covers this area, use this only to contact the Pub.

 1 1/2 hr, 100 km